bleaktwig/eic-drich-helpers/docs/drich-dev.md

 static constexpr double steradian        = 1.;
 ```

 After changing any geometry constant, it's a good idea to run an overlap check.
-This is done automatically as a CI job for every commit associated with a pull request, but it can be done by hand (very computationally intensive) by running `overlap_check.sh`.
+This is done automatically as a CI job for every commit associated with a pull request, but it can be done locally (very computationally intensive) by running `overlap_check.sh`.

 **NOTE.** There's more details into visualization, CI, and geometry [here](https://github.com/eic/drich-dev/blob/main/doc/tutorials/2-geometry-code.md).